csc7/PP5_CI_GDEC/README.md

 The search engine optimization is focused on Google search engine since it accounts for more than 90% of user searches.

-Basically, Google ellaborates a ranking of pages (according to the criteria being searched) and shows them in the result according to this ranking.
-Algorithms and human raters are used to position pages in these search resutls.
+Basically, Google elaborates a ranking of pages (according to the criteria being searched) and shows them in the result according to this ranking.
+Algorithms and human ratters are used to position pages in these search results.

-In order to have our page in the first results (user will usually not read after the first page of results), we need our page to be highly ranked in the resarch resutls.
+In order to have our page in the first results (user will usually not read after the first page of results), we need our page to be highly ranked in the research results.

 A way to do it is by including keywords, which can be short-tail (one or two words, highly ranking but giving a lot of "competitors") or long-tail (phrases, more specific to our products or page, but with less ranking).
 Therefore, the best solution might be considered that one that produces a high volume of results with low competition.